FEALAC Forum

 Background & History

 East Asia and Latin America, both comprised mainly of developing countries, are economically dynamic and complementary to each other.
-With the global trend of regional cooperation, the need for intercontinental cooperation between East Asia and Latin America arose since there was no official cooperative mechanism bridging the two regions.
+Amid the global trend toward regional integration and cooperation, the absence of an official intercontinental mechanism highlighted the growing need for structured cooperation between the two regions.

 Meanwhile, Singapore’s Prime Minister Goh Chok Tong suggested to the then President of Chile, Eduardo Frei, ways to increase cooperation between East Asia and Latin America during an official visit to Chile in September 1998.
-As a result, the ‘East Asia - Latin America Forum (EALAF)’ was officially launched at the first Senior Officials’ Meeting in Singapore in September 1999.
+Building on this initiative, the East Asia–Latin America Forum (EALAF) was officially launched at the first Senior Officials’ Meeting held in Singapore in September 1999, laying the foundation for sustained inter-regional dialogue and cooperation.

 Image